siva82kb/monalysa/docs/source/smoothness.md

 # Movement Smoothness

 Smooth movements are a hallmark of well developed and learned motor behavior[^flash].
-Movement smoothness is one of the most commonly used movement quality constrcuts that is of interest in various field, such as movement science, motor control/learning, biomechanics, and neurorehabilitation.
+Movement smoothness is one of the most commonly used movement quality constructs that is of interest in various fields, such as movement science, motor control/learning, biomechanics, and neurorehabilitation.

 > **Definition.** **Movement smoothness** is a measure of the amount of intermittency
 > or fluency in a given movement.

-Intuitively, movement smoothness is a easy consturct to understand.
-When shown two movements one can failry consistent rate the relative smoothness of two movements.
-However, a valid, robust and sensitive general measure of smoothness for use with different types of movements, measured movement variables, and technologies has been a struggle.
+Intuitively, movement smoothness is an easy construct to understand.
+When shown two movements one can fairly consistent rate the relative smoothness of the two movements.
+However, a valid, robust and sensistive general measure of smoothness for use with different types of movements, measured movement variables, and technologies has been a struggle.
 Two candidate measures have emerged as the most popular measures of smoothness in the last 10 years[^sparc1] [^sparc2] [^ldlj]: **spectral arc length (SPARC)** and **log dimensionless jerk (LDLJ)**.

 The smoothness module of the monalysa library contains functions for computing the smoothness